Monrovia, California

 Monrovia is a city in the foothills of the San Gabriel Mountains in the San Gabriel Valley of Los Angeles County, California, United States.
+Monrovia is the fourth-oldest general-law city in Los Angeles County and the L.A.
+Basin (after Los Angeles, Santa Monica, and Pasadena, all now charter cities).
+Incorporated in 1887, it has grown from a sparse community of orange ranches to a residential community of over 37,000.
 The population was 37,931 at the 2020 census.
-Monrovia has been used for filming TV shows, movies and commercials.